DM199 for Pregnancy Complications

 Stage 2: Maternal Vascular Disease and Subsequent Endothelial Dysfunction

-Potential Benefits of DM199 (rhKLK1) for Preeclampsia
+Potential Benefits of DM199 for Preeclampsia & Fetal Growth Restriction

 Lower Blood Pressure Improve Endothelial Health Increase Maternal Organ Perfusion Dilate Intrauterine Arteries